 The stakeholders in the farmer’s innovation system will interact and learn from each other how the innovation will be best implemented – as they interact also with the continuous changes in their environment outside the farmer’s innovation system at community, district and / or national levels.
 Facilitation through the process of learning might be critical at this stage.
 The innovation process will be the subject of continuous change and adjustments – and in doing so new ideas and ways of thinking about the innovation will progressively emerge as a result of all stakeholder interactions.
 New stakeholders may enter the innovation system while others may leave.
 A stage of “conscious competence” will have been reached supported by effective monitoring (see Annex 4).

-Thus, a point may be reached when some 10% of stakeholders “discover” that they have very similar values and beliefs about the innovation proposal as it evolves and that they have similar ways of thinking about it – for example the need for rules and procedures, orderly accounting, for goal-setting, efficiency, for being inclusive about members of the community, protecting the environment etc. These 10% constitute “leverage” points in the system and capable to lead all other stakeholders towards the success of the innovation in the community and beyond.
+Thus, a point may be reached when a critical number of stakeholders “discover” that they have very similar values and beliefs about the innovation proposal as it evolves and that they have similar ways of thinking about it – for example the need for rules and procedures, orderly accounting, for goal-setting, efficiency, for being inclusive about members of the community, protecting the environment etc. This critical number of stakeholders constitute “leverage” points in the system and capable to lead all other stakeholders towards the success of the innovation in the community and beyond.
 This is the start of level 2 and 3 learning – where stakeholders become “unconsciously competent” and confident about their ability to transform their situation in line with their changing environment.

 The continuous changes of the complex system require a process of monitoring from different perspectives in order to ensure adaptation to changing circumstances.
 Monitoring is therefore critical for the co-evolution of the farmer’s innovation together with that of the community (see Annex 4).
 It is the complexity facilitator’s dashboard.

 ABOUT THE CO-EVOLUTION OF COMPLEX ADAPTIVE SYSTEMS (CAS)